-- Yes, you do read-acquire the lock to write the variable and vice versa!!! - We are really using (abusing!) the brlock as a local-global rather than a reader-writer lock
+- Yes, you do read-acquire lock to do write and vice versa!!! - We are really using (abusing!) the brlock as a local-global rather than a reader-writer lock - Need very low read-out rate on a large Altix...

 2.6 Implementation of brlock Counter